smasongarrison/syllabi/MegaSyllabus.md

 [noba]: https://nobaproject.com/
 [ytplaylist]: https://ytplaylist-len.herokuapp.com/

 Welcome!
 This section includes general information on the syllabus.
-The following sections include information specific to your class.
+These policies apply to all of my classes, but the specific requirements for each class are included in the course-specific sections below.
 (Now, before I forget, any matter not explicitly covered by the syllabus or institution-wide policy is left to my sole discretion as the instructor.
 See [policy overview](#policy-overview)

 Remember: This course is for you, not for me.

 ```{=html}